rolling-code/PowerShell-Scripts/README.md

 ---
 ### `analyze_gpo3.ps1`

-Tries get gather info on the GPO's pushed to your machuine.
+Gathers info on the GPO's pushed to your machine.
 Loads the GPResult XML from disk
 Gets GUIDS
 For each extracted GUID, Builds the folder name, if found, scans subfolders for